AsmaaLAGRID/LegitimateNarrate__dataset/README.md

 - **AI for Social Impact and Communication Studies**
   Analyze how entrepreneurs construct legitimacy through language, identity, and associative strategies in digital platforms.

+- **Style-based Data Augmentation**
+  Use the `augmentation.csv` file to expand training data with reformulated sentences across diverse tones (e.g., professional, casual, informative), improving generalization and robustness.

+- **Tone-aware Sentence Classification**
+  Investigate how different writing styles affect the perception or detection of legitimation strategies in narratives.

+- **Paraphrase Detection and Semantic Similarity**
+  Use aligned `original` and `augmented` pairs for developing and testing models that detect meaning preservation across stylistic shifts.

+- **Generated Text Detection**
+  Train models to distinguish between human-written and machine-generated sentences, using the `augmentation.csv` file as a labeled dataset for generation detection tasks.